updated on 16 March 2021

-You are right that law firms are first and foremost businesses, which means that knowing how they make money is crucial – but that is a starting point which leads on to much more than you might initially think.
-It also involves understanding who a firm’s clients are and what services they use the firm for, which in turn means understanding what type of firm it is and how it is structured.
-Let’s look at all this in more detail below.
+You are right that law firms are first and foremost businesses, which means that knowing how they make a profit is crucial – but that is just the starting point.
+You must understand who a firm’s clients are and what services they use the firm for, which in turn means knowing what type of firm it is and how it is structured.

 What type of firm is it?

-Researching different firms is essential before deciding where to apply for a training contract or vacation scheme place.
+Researching different firms is essential before deciding where to apply for a training contract or vacation scheme.
 For example, do you want to work at a big commercial firm in the City, a national/regional firm or a smaller family law practice?
-Clearly, such different types of firm will serve different clients and operate in at least some different practice areas.
-You should also consider whether a firm has offices in other countries and if so, where – this will tell you a lot about its business model and where its focus lies.
-Clearly a firm with offices abroad is almost certain to be regularly involved in deals involving the biggest organisations, which take place over multiple jurisdictions.
-To serve such clients effectively, it is essential to be able to work with lawyers in other countries to get these huge transactions over the line.
+Each type of firm will serve very different clients and operate in different practice areas.

 Who are the firm’s clients?

-This is very much tied into the question above.
-A City firm’s clients are likely to be large international businesses, banks, insurance companies, and even governments and other public bodies, while a national firm’s clients can range from big companies to small start-ups and private clients, to name just a few.
+A City firm’s clients may be large international businesses, banks, insurance companies, and even governments and other public bodies, while a national firm’s clients can range from big companies to small start-ups and private clients, to name just a few.